Yeah, soundbites three and four, and then we'll jump.

 The Los Angeles Times should remove teacher performance ratings from its website after the apparent suicide of a teacher despondent over his score.

-The union representing Los Angeles school teachers said United Teachers Los Angeles also has asked Scrual administrators to join with them in the request to the newspaper, which published the ratings last month, according to Union President A.J.
+The union representing Los Angeles school teachers said United Teachers Los Angeles also has asked SCRUL administrators to join with them in the requests to the newspaper, which published the ratings last month, according to union president A.J.
 Duffy.

-The body of a 39-year-old man, Ulrigo Berto Ruelis, a fifth grade teacher at Miramonte Elementary School was found Sunday at the foot of a remote forest bridge in what appears to be a suicide.
+The body of a 39-year-old man, Origo Berto Ruelis, a fifth-grade teacher at Miramonte Elementary School, was found Sunday at the foot of a remote forest bridge in what appears to be a suicide.

 Ruelis scored average in getting his students up to acceptable levels in English, but less effective in math and less effective overall.

-The scroll itself ranked as least effective in raising test scores, and only five of Miramante's 35 teachers were ranked as high as average.
+The screw itself ranked as least effective in raising test scores, and only five of Miramonte's 35 teachers were ranked as high as average.

 So the union has asked the Los Angeles Times to stop publishing teacher rankings because publishing teacher rankings is causing teachers to commit suicide.